polac24/EnumList/README.md

 ## Swift versions

-This branch works officially with Swift 3.1, but code is comaptible with Swift 4.0.
+This branch works officially with Swift 4.

-If you want to use Swift 4.0 with `Codable` support, please check [`swift4` branch](https://github.com/polac24/EnumList/tree/swift4).
+If you want to use Swift 3 please check [`swift3` branch](https://github.com/polac24/EnumList/tree/swift3) and cocoapods version v0.1.x.

 ## Installation